wofsauge/IsaacDocs/docs/Level.md

 [ ](#){: .abrep .tooltip .badge }
 #### void SetNextStage ( ) {: .copyable aria-label='Functions' }

 This function puts you in the next stage without applying any of the floor changes.
-You are meant to call the `Game.StartStageTransition` method after using this function.
+For the changes to fully apply, either use the `reseed` [console command](tutorials/DebugConsole.md#reseed), or [Game.StartStageTransition](Game.md#startstagetransition).
 ___
 ### Set·Red·Heart·Damage () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }